fatmacelebi/self_supervised_learning_medical_image/README.md

 # self_supervised_learning_medical_image

-We are sharing the codes that we used for self-supervised learning, and the codes that we used self-supervised pretrained models during transfer learning with Mask R-CNN on medical images.
-Self supervised pretraining is applied on unlabaled medical images and transfer learning is applied on labeled medical images.
+We share the codes for a Self-Supervised Learning (SSL) based method to segment and quantify the density of cellular senescence which can perform efficiently even with the limited size of dataset which is acquired from bright-field microscopy.
+We incorporated A Simple Framework for Contrastive Learning of Visual Representations(SimCLR) into the conventional instance segmentation algorithm, Mask R-CNN.
+In the SSL part, we trained ResNet-101 backbone with our unlabeled dataset by using SimCLR.
+Then, we used it in the downstream task with a labeled, smaller dataset consisting of unstained cell images.

+We also share the pre-trained ResNet-101 models under pretrained_model folder.
+Here you can find and download different models which is pre-trained with different batch size or different approaches.
+These pretrained models can be used during transfer learning technique on medical images.
+All models have the same epoch which is 200 for our study.

+# Citation